UIC Health Sciences Campus-Rockford

-The campus has five buildings that are connected – the North Building, South Building, East Building, Maintenance Building and the A Building – plus a Medical Student Activity Center.
+The campus has five buildings that are connected – the North Building, South Building, East Building, Maintenance Building and the A Building – plus a Medical Student Activity Center called “The Green House.”
 The main entrance and reception area are located on the east side at the newest A Building.

 The campus itself dates back to 1916 when it became home to the Rockford Municipal Tuberculosis Sanitarium (North Building).
 The sanitarium expanded in 1945 through the addition of the Art-Deco-style South Building.
 As better treatments for the respiratory illness were developed, the need for a TB sanitarium waned.
-The founders of the College of Medicine Rockford determined that the Parkview Ave. campus was a good site for a new community-based medical school and it was purchased by the University of Illinois at Chicago in 1971 and, in 1972, the first medical students came to campus after spending their first year at the Urbana campus.
+The founders of the College of Medicine Rockford determined that the Parkview Ave. campus was a good site for a new community-based medical school and it was purchased by the University of Illinois in 1971 and, in 1972, the first medical students came to campus after spending their first year at the Urbana campus.
 The second oldest building on campus, dating back to 1927, is the cottage near the North Building that is the Medical Student Activity Center, known to many as the “Green House,” where medical students since the first class have used the space for studying, events and recreational activities.

-The East Building is six floors tall.
+The East Building Heading link

 The six-story East Building was added in 1974, providing laboratory space for research, offices and classroom space.
 In 2017, this building underwent extensive remodeling to accommodate a Gross Anatomy Laboratory, Team-Based Learning Classroom, Virtual Anatomy Laboratory and enhancements to the Commons.

-The South Building is home to the College of Nursing, which came to the campus in 1991 offering a Master of Science in Nursing and Doctor of Nursing Practice programs and is located on the third floor.
+The South Building is home to the College of Nursing, which came to the campus in 1991 offering Master of Science in Nursing and Doctor of Nursing Practice programs and is located on the third floor.
 The South Building is also home to the College of Medicine’s Office of the Dean, Office of Human Resources, Office of Financial Affairs, the Central Dining Room and other offices and conference rooms.